 Prior Requirements for the English Major

-Students who are members of the class of 2018 or 2019 have the option to continue using these requirements for the English major.
+Students who are members of the class of 2019 have the option to continue using these requirements for the English major.

 Students using the prior English major requirements need three pre-1800s courses.

 Courses whose description includes: Fulfills English E requirement count toward this pre-1800 requirement